n2ygk/sdrtrunk-wiki/User-Preferences.md

 * **Listening** - suppress monitoring of duplicate call audio.
 * **Recording** - suppress recording of duplicate call audio.
 * **Streaming** - suppress streaming of duplicate call audio.

+#### Patch Group Streaming.

+This setting controls how patch group audio calls are managed for streaming.
+The default **Patch Group** setting will stream each patch group call just once using the patch group identifier.
+The **Individual Talkgroups** setting will cause the single patch group call to be streamed multiple times, once for each patched talkgroup or radio identifier that is combined within the patch group.

+Note: the **Individual Talkgroups** setting can cause the same call audio to be streamed multiple times where each time the audio is streamed for each distinct talkgroup or radio identifier.
+Use caution when assigning talkgroups or radios for streaming to avoid situations where a patched audio call is sent multiple times over the same stream.

 ### MP3
 The MP3 preference editor contains settings that control the conversion/encoding of decoded audio to MP3